 This segment refers to MII recognised qualifications that are condition precedent for a person becoming a MII approved mediator only.
 Please note that information concerning MII approved or equivalent courses can be found under the ‘Become a Mediator’ box on the MII home page.
 Please click on accredited training for further information on approved courses.

-You should also insert here that you have completed MII approved 32 Hour separating couples knowledge training.
+You should also insert here that you have completed MII approved 32 or (40 Hours from 1st April 2021) separating couples knowledge training.

 NB Please set out your qualifications in the following order: